 We have experienced roughly 10 percent growth every year, reaching our current membership of 380.

 In 1999 we incorporated in the state of Nevada and have remained a Nevada corporation ever since.

 In 2003, we were approached by the ATA to join with them on the floor of their trade show in order to increase the dealer presence there and we agreed to do so.
 This decision has helped our membership grow, especially in the Eastern United States, and has been very well received by the ATA and its vendors at their show each year.

 In 2005, we filed for and received, from the IRS, approval to become a 501-c-6 Non-Profit Corporation.

 In the beginning we grand-fathered in some dealers from the old Central Oregon Buying Group and at the same time had requirements for new dealers that were fairly forgiving—”one year in business and $75,000 in gross sales.”
 Since then, we have increased the requirements for membership and that has strengthened the buying group by enhancing the quality of businesses qualifying.
 One indicator of this is that the number of non-paying dealers who fall behind in payments to vendors has dropped off considerably.

 The future of NABA is bright.
-Its strength will come from more dealers attending the show in Reno and placing more orders each year.
+Its strength will come from more dealers attending the Western Show and placing more orders each year.
 The vendors and dealers are there to serve each other and the show represents a great opportunity for both parties to flourish.